openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 Accounting to see the amount of a particular internal token that has been minted for a particular applicant.
 This is then checked against the maxChunks configuration to determine if the onboarding proposal is allowed or not.

-## Functions description, assumptions, checks, dependencies, interactions and access control
+## Functions description and assumptions / checks

-Here is the list of all the functions in onboarding, what they are for, the checks and assumptions.

 ### function configKey(address tokenAddrToMint, bytes32 key) returns (bytes32)